kaltura/kaltura-player-js/docs/debugging.md

 # Debugging & Troubleshooting

 To debug the player and view explicit messages in the console, you'll need to use debug mode.
-In order to run the player in debug mode you'll need to set one of the following options:
+<br>In order to run the player in debug mode you'll need to set one of the following options:
 #### 1. Define a Global Window Debug Variable
 In your application, define at the top of your page the following window debug variable:
 ```js